-Situated around a 40 minute drive south of Darwin, Berry Springs is a beautiful, rural area perfect for getting away from it all.
-Sparsely populated and filled with natural splendour, head to Berry Springs Nature Park to discover crystal clear spring waters and bushland.
-April is a great to visit too, as many of the native plants within the park are in bloom.
+Situated around a 40-minute drive south of Darwin, Berry Springs is a beautiful, rural area perfect for getting away from it all.
+Sparsely populated and filled with natural splendour, head to Berry Springs Nature Park to discover beautiful spring waters and bushland.
+April is a great month to visit too, as many of the native plants within the park are in bloom.

 Be sure to pack your picnic basket and, if the weather allows, take a dip in the crystal clear pools.
 Don’t forget to bring your goggles, as there is plenty of native fish and marine animals to spot during your refreshing swim.
 Speaking of animals, why not pay a visit to the Territory Wildlife Park as well?

 Litchfield National Park

 Stargaze late into the night on a camping adventure in Litchfield National Park.
 Discover cascading waterfalls, dramatic rock formations and stunning vistas.
 Just an hour and a half drive south of Darwin, the rugged sandstone surroundings and vast desert plains will make you feel like you are millions of miles away.